emilyyng/emilyyng/README.md

 🔭 **Aspiring software engineer (frontend or full stack)**

 ### More about me:
-- 👩‍💻 I’m currently working on the [WICS @ UCI club website](https://wics-website-hazel.vercel.app/) with my team by:
+- 👩‍💻 I’m currently working on the [WICS @ UCI club website](https://wics-website-hazel.vercel.app/) with my team
-   - adhering to WCAG (Web Content Accessibility Guidelines) standards
-   - improving user experience
 - 🌱 I’m currently learning more about ReactJS, JavaScript, and web dev in general
 - 💻 My tech stack:
    - Languages: Python, Java, C++